CovertRob/LS-Backend-Core/PY175/py175_notes.md

 ~~~

 - You can nest variables in the jinja templates.
 Meaning you can have a template with variables and have another template extend that one and then pass all the needed variables as kwargs to one `render_template` call in the parent route call and all the variables will render

+- Use UUIDs to identify things across systems and platforms - like in the todo list application